angelapesina/C-/1****PROYECTO****/README.md

 *2. The drinks:*
  The **drinks menu** will have all the different options the customers will have to drink, such as water, juices, milkshakes, etc. and  you can add  whichever they want to their ticket.

+ *3. Home delivery:*
+ In this part of the program the client is going to choose if they want to eat in the restaurant or they want **home delivery**, if they choose the second option the program will ask for their address and contact information.

-*3. Generate ticket:*
+*4. Generate ticket:*
  In this section you can **generate the ticket** for everything that the customers are going to buy.

-*4. Home delivery:*
- In this part of the program the client is going to choose if they want to eat in the restaurant or they want **home delivery**, if they choose the second option the program will ask for their address and contact information.

-*5.Payment:*
- Finally, in this part the program will help the employee to calculate the final payment and how much mony is going to return to the customer.

 ------------
 ### Employee options: